Reading Time: 10 minutes

 An employer that terminates an employee without the proper grounds might be subject to financial penalties.
 In some cases, the employer might have the option to pay additional compensation to terminate the employee legally.

 Many countries also require employers to provide extended notice periods before terminating employees.
 The lengths of these mandatory notice periods often vary with the employee’s position or time at the company.

-For instance, in France, after an employee’s probationary period, the notice period generally ranges from one to three months, with three months being particularly common for managers protected under Collective Bargaining Agreements (CBAs).
-In Australia, employees who have worked for a company for less than a year are entitled to one week’s notice.
+For instance, in France, after an employee’s probationary period, the notice period generally ranges from one to three months.
+Three months is particularly common for managers protected under Collective Bargaining Agreements (CBAs).
+In Australia, employees who have worked for a company for less than a year earn entitlement to one week’s notice.
 One to three years of service earns employees two weeks’ notice, three to five years of service earns them three weeks’ notice, and more than five years of service entitles employees to four weeks’ notice.

 5. Knowledge of typical pay, bonuses, and benefits